Code-Nycticebus/claymore/README.md

 # Claymore
 A C Game Engine

-> ⚠️ The Project as well as the Documentation is not yet finished and is prone to change.
+> ⚠️ The Project as well as the Documentation is WIP and is prone to change.

 ## Libraries